 |The Australian Schools Information System simplifies and streamlines the international student application process for all concerned parties – schools, students and agents. |

-The Australian Schools Application System enables parents and education agents to search and compare schools.
+The Australian Schools Information System enables parents and education agents to search and compare schools.

-A large number of top quality Australian schools accept an AEAS Report in support of a student’s application to enrol.
+A large number of top quality Australian schools accept an AEAS Report in support of a student’s application for enrolment.

 How to select an Australian School

 Understanding the Australian school system and the types of schools will assist parents in selecting the school that will best meet their child’s needs.